Convincing Stakeholders: 3 Ways to Add Persuasive Power to Your Data Visualizations

 You’ve come to the end of your presentation.
 You spent hours perfecting your slides, adopted your very best power stance and spoke with confidence.
 So, now what?
-Do your audience leave, get stuck into the rest of their day and promptly forget all of your important points?
-If you aren’t prepared, that’s exactly what’s going to happen.
+Does your audience leave, move into the rest of their day, and promptly forget all of your important points?
+If you aren’t prepared, that’s exactly what may happen.

 The goal of sharing your data visualization should be to equip your audience with everything they need to make a decision and take action.
 Make your recommendations clear, and make sure you tie those recommendations to overarching business goals.
 This is particularly important in the case of achieving stakeholder buy-in.

-After the meeting, don’t leave it too long to follow up.
-It may also be useful to send along your data visualizations as a reminder of the crucial data points.
+After the meeting, don’t leave it too long to follow up to ensure team leads, managers, and executives plan to act.
+And it will almost certainly be useful to send along your data visualizations with a clear-cut summary as a reminder of the crucial data points for future reference.